 Dateline: Uxbridge, Massachusetts

 I was in the middle of a book — I usually am — so I didn’t pay a lot of attention as Garry went out.
-Not a big deal.
-Just half-and-half.
-Maybe pick up something for dinner.
-He came back a couple of hours later, a bit longer than an errand like this should take.
-Garry looked amused.
-Maybe bemused.
+It was a simple errand.
+Buy a jug of half-and-half, come home.
+Half an hour, maximum.

 “There is shock and confusion in downtown Uxbridge, today,” he announced.

 “Yes,” Garry said.
 “I thought everyone might be suffering from PTSD from 9/11 or our changing climate.
 Everyone in Hannaford’s looked stunned.”

 “The credit card readers were down.
 You couldn’t pay with your bank or credit card.
 Everyone had to pay cash or use a check.
 They looked shell-shocked.
 Thousand-yard stares.
 Stumbling, vacant-eyed around the store.”

 “Holy mackerel,” I said.
 “I can only imagine.”